craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/About People/Nations/Holyl'nds/Local Lore/The Old.md

 A military outpost that supplies and commands operations within the Old performed by off-record Church soldiers.
 Legally, this is the only way in or out of the Old.

 ### The Haven
-A welcoming Seeker holding that is in conflict with the nearby Military at the Cordon and the hostile Seekers and Mercenaries that operate in and nearby the Factory.
+A welcoming Seeker holding that is in conflict with the nearby Military at the Cordon and the hostile Savs and Mercenaries that operate in and nearby the Factory.

 ### The Sticks
 A safezone in the middle of a well crafted maze of traps and hazards.